 Also eye-catching?
 How Federer returned serve on that same wing.
 Whenever he found breaks of serve—especially that 6-1 third set—he always had his backhand returns to thank.
 Nadal often opts for a very spinny kick serve to harangue Federer’s backhand, but he often beautifully timed those high balls to send Nadal scrambling onto his back foot.
 (This was a tactic that Federer clone Grigor Dimitrov used very wisely in his own five-setter against Nadal in the semifinal, which makes you wonder if Roger stayed up late the night before to scout out his foe.)

 Here’s one early on in the match where Federer bullies Nadal’s second serve to set up a winner:

 And here’s one where he gambles on a big crack at a first serve out wide:

 Most mindboggling, though, were those instances down the stretch where he survived the long, brutal exchange.
 Here’s a little point—the best of the tournament—that Federer would lose 99 times out of 100.
-If he hasn’t found a way to apply pressure early on, he generally will not somehow find it over time, as his legs begin to ache while Nadal’s remains as fresh as ever, his spin refusing to relent.
+If he hasn’t found a way to apply pressure early on, he generally will not somehow find it over time, as his legs begin to ache while Nadal’s remains as fresh as ever, as his shots misfire while Nadal’s spin refuses to relent.
 But here is Federer, somehow finding the sweet opportunity on stroke number 26, and on the run no less:

 After the first two games of this deciding set, he was down a break and seemingly fated for another runner-up trophy and more waterworks.
 But then there he was, breaking back for the second time straight, somehow beating Nadal at his own grueling game and betraying no weakness in the areas where the Spaniard had historically punished him.
-Federer couldn’t have asked for a sweeter way to snag title number 18 and lengthen even further the shadow he casts on the sport.
+Federer couldn’t have scripted a sweeter way to snag major number 18 and lengthen even further the shadow he casts on the sport.